fatred/problemofnetworkdotcom/content/posts/bootstrapping-hashi-vault.md

 > and so it is my understanding I can use their products in an opensource
 > sense.
 If you feel differently, feel free to use openbao.

+Also funny; when I pushed this to github, it complained at me that I was posting a vault token to a git repo.
+I'm pleased that github scanning is picking up on this in the push process - that's going to help a lot of people from firing a footgun. :D

 ## Vault bootstrap

 Main Options: